Social Security Agreement with the Republic of North Macedonia: Frequently Asked Questions

 How much Australian pension will I get if I am paid under the Agreement?

-The income and assets tests operate in the same way for residents of both Australia and the former Yugoslav Republic of Macedonia.
-However until an Australian resident has lived in Australia for 10 years, their means-tested pension is reduced by the amount of pension paid by the former Yugoslav Republic of Macedonia.
+The income and assets tests operate in the same way for residents of both Australia and the Republic of North Macedonia.
+However until an Australian resident has lived in Australia for 10 years, their means-tested pension is reduced by the amount of pension paid by the Republic of North Macedonia.

 Australian pensions paid overseas are also paid at a proportional rate reflecting the length of the person’s period of Australian Working Life Residence (AWLR) in Australia.
 A person’s AWLR is the period of time they have lived in Australia between age 16 and Age Pension age.

-Australian residents who return to live in the former Yugoslav Republic of Macedonia can claim a means-tested Australian Age Pension based on their AWLR:
+Australian residents who return to live in the Republic of North Macedonia can claim a means-tested Australian Age Pension based on their AWLR:

 - over a denominator of 35 years (if returning after 1 April 2011); or